Filings by Donors and Recipients of Behested Payments

 Form SFEC-3.620 must be filed within thirty days of the payment being made.
 If there is a series of behested payments, the form is due within 30 days of the payment that makes the total $10,000 or more.

-Form SFEC-3.630 must be filed within 30 days following the date on which the payments total $100,000 or more.
-For example, if your behested payments received total $100,000 on June 12, 2019, you must submit this form by July 12, 2019.
+Form SFEC-3.630 must be filed within 30 days following the date on which the payments received total $100,000 or more.
+For example, if the behested payments received total $100,000 on June 12, 2019, you must submit file this form on July 12, 2019.
 You must notify the Ethics Commission that the recipient has received such payment(s) and specify the date on which the payment(s) equaled or exceeded $100,000.

 Additionally, if you filed this report to notify the Ethics Commission that you received behested payments totaling $100,000 or more, you must file this form again between 12 and 13 months following the date on which the payment(s) or payments totaled $100,000 or more and submit Schedule A. For example, if your behested payments total $100,000 on June 12, 2019, you must submit Schedule A between June 12, 2020 and July 12, 2020.
 Filers must disclose all payments made that were funded in whole or in part by the behested payment(s) made at the behest of the City officer and if the person was an interested party in any City decision(s) involving the officer in the 12 months following the date on which the payment(s) were made.